frederic-perez/AmE-dictionary/data/idioms.md

 __weep (one’s) heart out__ To weep copiously; to cry intensely and for a long time. _Lauren wept her heart out at the news of her father’s sudden death._
 __weigh down__ To make someone heavy and unable to move easily.
 __well played__
+__well-heeled__ (well-fixed; well-off) [:scroll: Alluding to a person who can easily afford to replace shoes often] Wealthy; with sufficient money. _My uncle can afford a new car.
+He’s well-heeled.
+Everyone in his family is well-off._
 __welp__ A common alternative to “well” that is used to express disappointment, often in text messaging.
 __Were you born in a tent?__ Have you no basic manners?
 (Usually said after someone has left open a door to the outside.) _Shut the door, it’s freezing outside!
 Were you born in a tent?_
 __whack-a-mole__ :astonished: __2__ By extension, a situation in which problems continue to arise faster than one is able to solve or cope with them, resulting in piecemeal, incomplete, or temporary results. _Every time we think we have the software debugged, more problems show up.
 We’ve just been playing whack-a-mole from day one!_